quadram-institute-bioscience/ai-training/docs/modules/intro/_posts/2000-01-01-what-is-machine-learning.md

 Linear regression is one of the simplest machine learning models.
 It tries to find the best straight line that fits a set of data points.

-In the image, each pink dot represents a car:
+In the image (from [Google ML training](https://developers.google.com/machine-learning/crash-course/linear-regression)), each pink dot represents a car:

 * The x-axis (horizontal) shows the car’s weight in thousands of pounds.
 * The y-axis (vertical) shows its fuel efficiency in miles per gallon (mpg).